Charles Lane (actor, born 1905): Career

 In 1963, Lane appeared in the classic comedy It's a Mad, Mad, Mad, Mad World, playing the airport manager.
 (On the DVD commentary track, historian Michael Schlesinger wryly noted, "You do not have a comedy unless you have Charles Lane in it.")
 His final acting role was at the age of 101 in 2006's The Night Before Christmas.
 His last television appearance was at the age of 90, when he appeared in the 1995 Disney TV remake of its 1970 teen comedy The Computer Wore Tennis Shoes, with Kirk Cameron.
 In 2005, the TV Land Awards paid tribute to Lane by celebrating his 100th birthday.
 Seated in a wheelchair in the audience, which had sung Happy Birthday to him, Lane was presented with his award by Haley Joel Osment and then announced "If you're interested, I'm still available [for work]!"
 The audience gave him a standing ovation.

 Lane appeared in more than 250 films and hundreds of television shows and was uncredited in many of them.
 On his busiest days, Lane said he sometimes played more than one role, getting into costume and filming his two or three lines, then hurrying off to another set or studio for a different costume and a different role.
 As for being typecast, Lane described it as "... a pain in the ass.
 You did something that was pretty good, and the picture was pretty good.
 But that pedigreed you into that type of part, which I thought was stupid and unfair, too.
 It didn't give me a chance, but it made the casting easier for the studio."
 Lane is recorded as having appeared in sixty-seven parts in a span of just two years, 1940 to 1942.

-Personal life
+Personal life and death

 In 1931, Lane married Ruth Covell, and they remained together for 70 years until her death in 2002.
-They had a son, Tom, and a daughter, Alice.
+They had a son, Charles Jr., and a daughter, Alice.

-Despite his stern, hard-hearted demeanour in most of his film and television roles, friends and acquaintances have unanimously described Lane as a warm, funny and kind person.
 On January 26, 2007, Lane celebrated his 102nd birthday.
-He continued to live in the Brentwood home he bought with Ruth (for $46,000 in 1964) until his death.
-In the end, his son, Tom Lane, said he was talking with his father at 9 p.m. on the evening of Monday, July 9, 2007, "He was lying in bed with his eyes real wide open.
+He continued to live in the Brentwood home he bought with Ruth (for $46,000 in 1964, equal to $471,382 in 2025 dollars) until his death.
+In the end, his son, Charles Lane Jr., said he was talking with his father at 9 p.m. on the evening of July 9, 2007, "He was lying in bed with his eyes real wide open.
 Then he closed his eyes and stopped breathing."
-Charles Lane was 102.
-He died from natural causes.
-Lane's mother, Alice, also lived a long life; she died in 1973 at the age of 99.